althonos/pyrodigal/README.md

   for storing the sequence is often negligible compared to the memory used to store dynamic programming nodes, this is an acceptable trade-off for better performance when extracting said nodes.
-* Node arrays are dynamically allocated and grow exponentially instead of being pre-allocated with a large size.
-On small sequences, this leads to Pyrodigal using about 30% less memory.
+* Node fields use smaller data types to fit into 128 bytes, compared to the 176 bytes of the original Prodigal data structure.
+* Node arrays are pre-allocated based on the sequence GC% to extrapolate the probability to find a start or stop codon.
 * Genes are stored in a more compact data structure than in Prodigal (which reserves a buffer to store string data), saving around 1KiB per gene.